GuzTech/shdl6800/README.md

 - [Part 3](https://www.youtube.com/watch?v=aLQqOxnVMOQ) is [completed](https://github.com/GuzTech/shdl6800/tree/part_3).
 - [Part 4](https://www.youtube.com/watch?v=xqMtyCu4lME) is [completed](https://github.com/GuzTech/shdl6800/tree/part_4).
-- [Part 5](https://www.youtube.com/watch?v=9MMb9dSnNvo) is completed as far as the HDL.
-The FPGA specific code is not yet written.
+- [Part 5](https://www.youtube.com/watch?v=9MMb9dSnNvo) is completed as far as the HDL and the FPGA specific code.
+Code for device and package specification, and pin constraints have also been implemented but needs a bit more testing.
+The implementation is [working](https://twitter.com/BitlogIT/status/1214352859376029696) though.

 The following instructions have been implemented: